Clarifai/docs/docs/api-guide/model/custom-model-walkthrough.md

 ## Create a Model

-Once your images with concepts are added, you are now ready to create the model.
-You'll need a name for the model and you'll also need to provide it with the concepts you added above.
+After adding images with concepts, you are now ready to create a model.
+You need to provide a name for the model.

 Take note of the `model id` that is returned in the response.
 We'll need that for the next two steps.